This page was updated in October 2020.

 Available from Monbento (£17)

 Try a simple lunch bag for a budget-friendly children’s present.
 This foil-lined lunch bag will be fought over and is insulated to help keep its contents cool until lunchtime.
 The recycled material used in this lunchbag is equivalent to one average size plastic bottle which is a nice eco credential.
 It will appeal to all ages, but in case your child is an exception to this statement, lots of other designs are available from the Rex London brand.

 Available from Rex London (£3.95)

 This lunchbox is the perfect present for kids obsessed with all things cosmic.
 Made from BPA-free plastic, this lunchbox is not only lightweight but also pretty robust.
 You’ll fit a standard sandwich in here without any problems, along with a handful of snacks like carrot and cucumber sticks and a small yogurt.
 An elasticated strap secures the lid to its bottom half which could quite easily get lost, but the lid is snug fitting so if that does happen, it’s not the end of the world.

 Fabelab lunch bag – icy grey bunny

-Treat your little one to this adorable bunny lunchbag on Christmas morning.
+Treat your little one to this adorable bunny lunchbag.
 The sweet bunny design is made even better after tying up the bag, as the top portion becomes the floppy ears.
 We love the neutral ice grey colour which will compliment a variety of styles.
 The sustainable material is made from 100% organic cotton (GOTS certified).
 Gift this bag on its own or fill with treats like sweets and small gifts to make it extra special.